Mellon Mays Undergraduate Fellowship

 1. Complete the Loan Repayment Form

-2. Submit, no later than May 1 in any given year, the completed form and a current loan payment slip to Jessica Cubas, Assistant Director of Undergraduate Research and Fellowships.
+2. Submit, no later than May 1 in any given year, the completed form and a current loan payment slip to the URF Team

 Resources for Graduate Students